dsn/node-atlassian-crowd/README.md

-# Atlassian Crowd Library for node.js #
+# Atlassian Crowd Client for node.js #
 A node.js module for interacting with the Atlassian Crowd.

 Provides the ability to Add, Remove, and Manage Users and Groups as well as SSO functionality.